Foiling sailboats racing in SailGP

 The Teams

-The SailGP 2025 season showcases 12 national teams with unique sailing styles and competitive spirit.
+The SailGP 2026 season showcases 13 national teams with unique sailing styles and competitive spirit.
 From championship-winning veterans to ambitious newcomers, these teams will battle across global venues in identical F50 catamarans.
 With world-class sailors at the helm and advanced tactics on display, the competition promises to be fierce.
 Here’s a closer look at the teams:

-• ROCKWOOL Denmark SailGP Team: With Nicolai Sehested at the helm, the Danish team focuses on leveraging innovative tactics and solid crew coordination.
+• ROCKWOOL SailGP Team: With Nicolai Sehested at the helm, the Danish team focuses on leveraging innovative tactics and solid crew coordination.

 • Emirates Great Britain SailGP Team: Skippered by Dylan Fletcher, the British team brings Olympic-level expertise and a reputation for resilience on the water.